Tamar Valley Logo

 The British Beekeepers’ Association (BBKA) leads an annual Asian Hornet Week at the beginning of September, to raise awareness raising held when the insects are at their peak in terms of activity and are most likely to be seen.

-The ‘Yellow-legged’ Asian hornet could decimate our pollinators so it is important to have everyone actively looking for it.
+This highly predatory hornet could decimate our pollinators, so it is important to have everyone actively looking for it.

 rivertall icon